 Named after one of Palestine’s prominent contemporary internationalist thinkers and academics, the Ibrahim Abu-Lughod Institute of International Studies (IALIIS) was established in 1998 as Birzeit’s graduate institute of international studies.
 Through its various programs, IALIIS engages a broad diversity of issues in politics, diplomacy and foreign policy, especially by offering an integrated and interdisciplinary MA program.

-Our mission is to contribute to knowledge and development in Palestine, especially by building the analytical skills of Palestinian students in the understanding of the long-term political, economic and legal struggle of Palestinians.
-To this end, we offer a demanding and integrated graduate program in international politics, history, law and economics leading to the Masters of Arts degree in international studies.
-We also place great importance on the ongoing capacity building of administrative, research and teaching staff as well as students and recent graduates.
-We also contribute regularly to community awareness and education through ongoing outreach activities.
-We are thus a part of a large network of local, Arab and international academic cooperation.
+The Institute seeks to contribute to knowledge and development in Palestine, by building the analytical skills of Palestinian students in the understanding of their long-term political, economic and legal struggle for freedom and independence.
+Therefore, IALIIS places great importance on the ongoing capacity building of administrative, research and teaching staff as well as students and recent graduates.
+Moreover, the Institute contributes regularly to community awareness and education through its ongoing activities which provide interactive platforms to discuss significant issues, faced by Palestinians, in relation to the Institute’s fields of interest.
+IALIIS is thus a part of a large network of similar local, Arab and international academic centers and think tanks.

 IALIIS strives to be a leading think-tank, specialized in international affairs, which addresses the most prominent issues relevant to the Palestinian cause.